 The proposed density is simply a product of the Property's relatively small site area of 2.69 acres and the proposed height, which is recommended by the Small Area Plan.
-The proposed 276 units and 10,569 square feet of retail, commercial and nonresidential space, however, is reasonable given the major street access on either side of the Property for vehicular parking.
-The density now proposed represents a twenty-two percent (22%) decrease from the previous proposal.
+The proposed 276 units and 10,796 square feet of retail, commercial and nonresidential space, however, is reasonable given the major street access on either side of the Property for vehicular parking.
+The density now proposed represents a twenty-two percent (22%) decrease from the previous proposal by TDC Acquisitions, LLC.